marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

 | `feature` | Feature-specific logic.                       | ✅ Use cases or feature-specific services.                                                               |
 | `domain`  | Reusable business logic.                      | ✅ Services.                                                                                             |
 | `infra`   | Abstraction layer of infrastructure concerns. | ✅ Remote service adapters _(e.g. HTTP, or GraphQL clients)_.<br/> ✅ Repositories or database adapters. |

+## Mind the sinkhole

+In order to avoid what is often referred to as the "Sinkhole Anti-Pattern", note that you do not have to always implement all the type categories.
+For instance, a really simple application without much business logic might only need the `app`, `ui`, and `infra` categories.

 ## Additional resources